prod-feng/openstack-ansible-rockylinux9/README.md

 Change file **"tests/roles/bootstrap-host/vars/redhat.yml"**, comment the line of **"/usr/bin/curl"**, then it worked fine.

-After the installation is done, then we can start to run the ansible [laybook to setup:
+After the installation is done, then we can start to run the ansible playbook to setup:

 Before that, we need to change one file **"/etc/ansible/roles/openstack_hosts/vars/redhat-9.yml"**, which has the same "curl" conflicts issue.
 Comment the line of **"curl"**.